nci/scores/docs/maintainer.md

 |  api.md                  |  a new function is added | each function must be added individually
 |  included.md             |  a new function is added | each function (and each variation of the function name) must be added individually
 |  Explanation.ipynb       |  a new tutorial is added | navigation throughout the docs

+## This section covers checking the documentation renders properly in readthedocs

+### What documentation needs checking in readthedocs

+Each time an existing function is modified or a new function is added to `scores`, the rendering in readthedocs for any modified or newly created documentation must be checked.

+This applies to each of the following documents:

+  - included.md
+  - API Documentation
+  - Tutorials (see also [tutorial rendering](#Tutorial-rendering) further below)
+  - (If applicable) README

+### Common rendering issues in readthedocs

+Frequent issues include:

+- Lists (including lists that use bullets, dot points, hyphens, numbers, letters etc.)
+  - Check **each** list appears and renders properly
+  - Check **all** indented lists/sub-lists for proper indentation
+- Figures: check **each** figure appears and renders properly
+- Plots: check **each** plot appears and renders properly
+- Tables: check **each** table appears and renders properly
+- Formulae: check **each** formula appears and renders properly

+### Tutorial rendering

+Things that render well in JupyterLab do not always render properly in readthedocs.
+Additionally, fixes that work well when built locally, don't always work when merged into the codebase.

+To check the rendering of tutorials in readthedocs:
+  - Compare the tutorial in readthedocs against a version running in JupyterLab (as not everything renders in GitHub).
+  - Check the entirety of the tutorial (sometimes things will render properly in one section, while not rendering properly in a different section of the same tutorial).
+  - If you make any changes to the code cells, re-execute the Notebook in JupyterLab before committing, otherwise some things (e.g. some plots) won't render in readthedocs.
+Then re-check the tutorial in readthedocs to ensure the tutorial is still rendering properly.

+Ideally, also check the tutorial renders properly in nbviewer (there is a link at the top of each tutorial page in readthedocs).